jowo-io/next-auth-pubkey/README.md

 Your users will then be shown an additional authentication option in the provider list on the `next-auth` sign in page.
 When they click the new option they'll be presented with a QR code.
 The QR code can be scanned with any Bitcoin Lightning wallet that supports [lnurl-auth](https://fiatjaf.com/e0a35204.html).
 After scanning, they'll be securely logged in!
 No usernames, no passwords and no third party providers required.

-The `next-auth-lightning-provider` package extends `lnurl-auth` by wrapping it in an OAuth API. `lnurl-auth` is used to authenticate your users, and OAuth is wrapped around it to make integration with `next-auth` seamless.
+The `next-auth-pubkey-provider` package extends `lnurl-auth` by wrapping it in an OAuth API. `lnurl-auth` is used to authenticate your users, and OAuth is wrapped around it to make integration with `next-auth` seamless.

-As well as providing the basic authentication functionality that you'd expect, `next-auth-lightning-provider` also offers some extra functionality, such as deterministically generating avatars and usernames for authenticated users!
+As well as providing the basic authentication functionality that you'd expect, `next-auth-pubkey-provider` also offers some extra functionality, such as deterministically generating avatars and usernames for authenticated users!
 (These extra features can be disabled if not required)

 # Compatibility